CSS text-rendering Property

 The text-rendering property has four values:

-It's an SVG property, but Gecko-based and WebKit-based browsers allow to apply it to HTML content via CSS.
+The text-rendering property originated in SVG but is now included in the CSS Text Module Level 3 and Level 4 specifications.
+Gecko-based and WebKit-based browsers allow applying it to HTML content via CSS.

 Syntax